How Massive Can a Population III Starburst Be? Simulating the First Galaxies with High Lyman-Werner Background: Simulation Results

-To investigate the impact of external metal enrichment, we track the expansion of metal bubbles from sources within the zoom-in region that can significantly influence our simulated galaxy (see the illustration in Fig.~\ref{fig:external_metal_cartoon}), focusing on the closest metal-producing system.
+To investigate the impact of external metal enrichment, we track the expansion of metal bubbles from sources within the zoom-in region that can significantly influence our simulated galaxy (see the illustration in Fig.~\ref{fig:external_metal_cartoon}), focusing on the closest metal-producing system, which experiences an intense starburst of $M_{\star} \approx 1.6 \times10^5 \msun$ within a $M_{\rm vir} \sim 10^8\msun$ host halo.
 We specifically track the propagation of the bubble front for three threshold metallicities, $Z_{\rm b, thr}$: $\log(Z_{\rm gas}/Z_{\star})>-6$, $\log(Z_{\rm gas}/Z_{\star})>-5$, and $\log(Z_{\rm gas}/Z_{\star})>-4$, only considering gas particles within the solid angle $\Omega$ (marked with a yellow dashed line in Fig.~\ref{fig:external_metal_cartoon}) that covers an area of $\pi (2R_{\rm vir})^2$ at the distance between the center of the out-star halo and the simulated galaxy, $d_{\rm out-tgt}$.
 We expect this $\Omega$ to be sufficiently large for tracking all gas particles that could influence our simulated galaxies.
 As a final step, we compute the time evolution of the maximum distance from the center of the out-stars host halo to the metal bubble fronts, until the first internal metal enrichment inside our simulated galaxies is triggered.

 Fig.~\ref{fig:metal_bubble} shows the propagation of the metal bubble front from the out-star host halo in the LW1e3E100 run as a function of time.
 Each solid line exhibits the distance from the center of the out-star host halo to the metal bubble front for a specific threshold metallicity, compared to the evolving separation between target and out-star host halo, center to center (black dashed line) and center to the boundary of the simulated galaxy (red dashed line).
 Furthermore, we reproduce the analytic outflow solution from \citet{Dijkstra2014}, using their equation~(4) and assuming an IGM number density of $n = \Omega_{\rm b} \rho_{\rm crit}/m_{\rm p}$, marked with the magenta dotted line.
 As can be seen, the simulation results for the propagation of the metal front with $\log(Z_{\rm gas}/\zsun) > -4$ are well matched by the analytic results from \citet{Dijkstra2014}.
 Furthermore, it is evident that the metal-enriched bubble cannot reach the boundary of the target halo before the first starburst occurs in our simulated galaxy.
 At the onset of internal metal enrichment, even the metal bubble with $\log(Z_{\rm gas}/\zsun) > -6$ cannot reach our simulated galaxy, thus rendering any external enrichment unimportant here\footnote{There would be an even further delay of $\Delta t_{\rm diff} \approx 50 \rm \, Myr$ before metals deposited at the boundary of the target halo could reach its center via turbulent diffusion \citep[][their equations~(9) and (10) with a characteristic length of $l_{\rm turb} = R_{\rm vir}$]{Ji2014}.}.